ggozad/behaving/src/behaving/CONTRIBUTING.rst

 Running tests
 -------------

-Run *supervisord* which will make manage running the SMS & mail mock servers, an HTTP server for testing, *appium*, and the android emulator.
+Run *supervisord* which will make manage running the SMS, mail & GCM mock servers and an HTTP server for testing.

 ::